xiumingzhang/xiuminglib/doc/source/index.rst

 on imports that you do not need.

-If you want Blender, you need to install it as a Python module manually (regardless of using conda or not):
+If you want Blender, you need to install it as a Python module manually (regardless of using Conda or not):

     Blender 2.79
         Note this is different from installing Blender as an application,